achintyaPiko/SAP-1-architecture-based-programmable-CPU/README.md

-# SAP-1 Architecture-Based Programmable CPU
+# SAP-1 Architecture Based Programmable CPU

 This project is a Verilog implementation of the **SAP-1 (Simple As Possible)** CPU architecture, extended with a custom `STA` (Store Accumulator) instruction and deployed on the **Papilio Pro FPGA development board** featuring a **Spartan-6 FPGA**.